education.vic.gov.au

 Framework for Improving Student Outcomes 2.0

-The department has produced a Whole-School Guide to Curriculum Planning (PDF)External Link to support teachers, instructional leaders and school leaders to plan and implement the curriculum at every layer of the school.
+The department has produced Using FISO 2.0 to plan school improvement (PDF)External Link to support school leaders and School Improvement Teams (SITs) to plan and implement change.

-Using the FISO 2.0 improvement cycle, the guide presents a series of guiding questions and key actions to support planning for the whole school, for a curriculum area or year level, and for units and lessons.
+Using the FISO 2.0 improvement cycle, the guide presents a series of guiding questions and key actions to support planning.

 Other departmental guidance on curriculum development and implementation